mvolkmann/blog/src/swift.md

 | `Set`        | unordered collection of values with the same type and no duplicates                               |
 | tuple        | fixed-length, ordered collection of values that have type that can differ                         |

+All of these types are defined as structs.

-When a variable is set to a collection, the elements in the collection can be modified.
+When a variable is set to a collection instance, the elements in the collection can be modified.
-However, when a constant is initialized to a collection, the elements in the collection cannot be modified.
+However, when a constant is initialized to a collection instance, the elements in the collection cannot be modified.

 The class hierarchy of the built-in collections,